Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 complete a two-call challenge-response sequence.

-CIDVV does not provide per-call correlation and instead validates reachability within a short time window.
+CIDVV does not provide per-call correlation and instead validates reachability within the validity window.
 This may result in multiple calls being validated by a single successful vouch.

 The use of distinct response patterns across multiple verification